quorumcontrol/awesome-blockchain/beginner/glossary.md

 ### Forking

-You cannot fake a full blockchain history, however a malicious person can introduce a *fork:
+You cannot fake a full blockchain history, however a malicious person can introduce a *fork*:

 ```
                                                               +-------------------+    +----------------------+